-It’s time again for Small Business Saturday, which is celebrated on the Saturday after Thanksgiving in the United States.
+It’s time again for Small Business Saturday, which is celebrated in the U.S. on the Saturday after Thanksgiving.
 (This year: Saturday, Nov.
-25, 2017.)
+24, 2017.)
 The day is intended to encourage American shoppers to consider small retailers and merchants as they think of their holiday shopping.
-It comes as an answer to the Friday after the U.S. Thanksgiving Day (4th Thursday of November) called Black Friday and the following Monday deemed Cyber Monday.
+It comes as an answer to the Friday after the U.S. Thanksgiving Day (4th Thursday of November) called Black Friday and the following Monday called Cyber Monday.
 Both of those days have come to be associated with discounts and promotions at large retail chains and e-commerce websites.
 (Black Friday is a retailing term and Cyber Monday is big day for shopping online.)

 A brief history of Small Business Saturday